 Here are some tips for using aromatherapy for colds.
 The recipes on this page are for an adult.
-If using them for a child, in general, cut the amount of essential oil used in half, more if your child tends to be sensitive.
+If using them for a child, in general, cut the amount of essential oil in half, or more if your child tends to be sensitive.
 These recipes are not recommended for infants or toddlers.

 First, here are a few cold prevention tips, or you can skip to a specific section: